 - payment systems operators (for example, merchants receiving card payments);

 - other organisations, who jointly with us, provide products or services to you, or with whom we partner to provide products and services to you;

-- other financial services organisations, including banks, superannuation funds, stockbrokers, custodians, funds managers and portfolio service providers;
+- other financial services organisations, including banks, superannuation funds, stockbrokers, custodians, fund managers and contracted service providers;

 - debt collectors;

-- our financial advisers, legal advisers or auditors;
+- professional advisors such as our financial advisers, legal advisers and auditors;

 - your representatives (including your legal adviser, accountant, mortgage broker, financial adviser, executor, administrator, guardian, trustee, or attorney);